SponsorHumanity/SH-backend/README.md

 # SH-App-Backend
-This repo contains the backend code for the sh app
+This repo contains the server/"backend" code for the Sponsor Humanity application.